rfgonzales/laravel-inertia-react-mongodb-boilerplate/README.md

 # License

 This project is licensed under the MIT License.
-See the [a link](LICENSE.md)LICENSE file for details.
+See the [LICENSE](LICENSE.md) file for details.

 # Contributing